Gun control measures proposed by Trump, lawmakers after Florida school shooting

 “Ultimately, our members are passionate #2A supporters.
 Having those on the left pushing for a boycott to pressure companies to drop discounts just shows how out of touch some are,” the NRA said on Twitter.

-Fox News’ Jennifer Earl, Matt Finn and The Associated Press contributed to this report.
+Fox News’ Jennifer Earl, Matt Finn, Brooke Singman and The Associated Press contributed to this report.